Stock image: Audeze | Design: HomeStudioBasics

 Or you can just stick around and read this one too. xD

-To be blunt, putting on the LCD-X is like strapping a bowling ball to your melon.
-Seriously.
-It’s almost that heavy.
+To be blunt, putting on the LCD-X is like strapping a small elephant to your melon.

-Don’t make any sudden movements or you’ll find yourself with a face full of floor.
-Lol.
-Just kidding, but seriously.
+Don’t make any sudden movements or you’ll find yourself with a face full of hardwood flooring.

-This was one of the first headphones that really made me understand the importance of Planar Magnetic Drivers in an Open Back and how they really actually improve the sound tremendously from a typical dynamic.
+This was one of the first headphones that made me understand the importance of Planar Magnetic Drivers in an Open Back and how they improve the sound tremendously from a typical dynamic.

 It’s also the first in the LCD line to take a departure from the usual Wood finish found on both the LCD-2 and LCD-3.